awalsh128/awalsh128.github.io/_posts/2022-02-14-interviews-are-the-worst.md

 ### Manage Your Emotions

-For some interviewing is not emotionally taxing but for others it can be debilitating.
+For some, interviewing is not emotionally taxing but for others it can be debilitating.
 Personally this is a big problem for me.
 I froze up completely for an interview once.
 I couldn't even answer a trivial problem.
 I was so panicked that I couldn't even think straight.
 The interviewer was very kind about it all but there was nothing to evaluate, I failed.
 Some things that helped me:

 * **Practice until it is instinctual.** Do gymnastics until you can cooly answer any interview question or at least get close to it.
 Interview problems are just combinations; if you learn the fundamentals and apply them in different arrangements, they aren't so surprising.
 * **Mock interview a lot.** Have a friend or use an online resource to constantly perform mock interviews.
 It will help you with anxiety if you have it and keep you accustomed to the interview format.
 When I have held mock interviews I have intentionally been cold but polite.
 It wasn't to be mean but to prepare them.
 If you have different tiers of jobs you are interested in, interview with the lowest ones first.
 Less is on the line if you fail and it is the best thing because it is real.